 Wikipedia defines fusion as, “a musical fusion genre that developed from mixing funk and rhythm and blues rhythms and the amplification and electronic effects of rock music, complex time signatures derived from non-Western music and extended, typically instrumental compositions with a jazz approach to lengthy group improvisations, often using wind and brass and displaying a high level of instrumental technique.”
 (My friend Steve – who turned me on to Weather Report – calls it rock and roll to the max.

 And I believe that that to some extent influenced him.
 (I put Miles’ image in this post due to his influence.
-But he deserves his own post in the not too distant future).
+I did a two -part series on him starting here.).
 But all that said, I personally spent more time listening to – and seeing – Mahavishnu and Weather Report.
 This is perhaps – to these ears at least – due to the fact that those bands tended to emphasize the “rock” as much – or more – as the jazz.

 Interestingly while I used to spend a fair amount of time listening to fusion as opposed to more traditional jazz, I find that I have come full circle on this.
 I recently had the pleasure of seeing Billy Cobham’s band in a small setting.
 And as much as I enjoyed it, I realized that I’d now rather listen to more traditional jazz.

 So for me, Kind of Blue over In A Silent Way.
 But regardless of the fact that fusion has waned in popularity, there is still some great stuff out there.
 I leave you with an insane Cobham tune from 1973.